|

 As most of you know, Genesis 1 is an overview "thumbnail sketch" of Creation, while Chapter 2 provides more details, especially on how man was created (the history of the heavens and earth - Genesis 2:4-9).
 Notice in Genesis 1:26 that YHWH says, "Let us make humankind in our image, in the likeness of ourselves...."
 Who was He talking to?

-As you study, notice that Moshe used human terms to describe what YHWH did/accomplished.
+As you study, notice that Moshe (the writer of the Torah/first five Books of the Bible) used human terms to describe what YHWH did/accomplished.
 Genesis 1:6 "Let there be a dome in the middle of the water; let it divide the water from the water"....and God called the dome Sky."
 Genesis was never intended to be a scientifically accurate account of the Creation; it is simply describing the event.
 Moshe, to the best of his human ability, captured the importance of the events of the beginning.

-In verse 28, after YHWH created man, He ordered man to be "fruitful and multiply."
+In Genesis 1:28, after YHWH created man, He ordered man to be "fruitful and multiply."
 Not only was that the first Torah command (Divine Instruction) that we know of, but it's something that humankind today directly violates via man-made birth control methods, including abortion.

 Check out verse 30, which says: "And to every wild animal, bird in the air and creature crawling on the earth, in which there is a living soul, I am giving as food every kind of green plant."
 This seems to put to rest the debate as to whether or not animals have souls....